sigstore/cosign/doc/cosign_verify-attestation.md

       --key string                                                                               path to the public key file, KMS URI or Kubernetes Secret
       --local-image                                                                              whether the specified image is a path to an image saved locally via 'cosign save'
       --max-workers int                                                                          the amount of maximum workers for parallel executions (default 10)
+      --new-bundle-format                                                                        expect the signature/attestation to be packaged in a Sigstore bundle
       --offline                                                                                  only allow offline verification
   -o, --output string                                                                            output format for the signing image information (json|text) (default "json")
       --policy strings                                                                           specify CUE or Rego files with policies to be used for validation